anil-jaglan/springboot-microservices-distributed-transaction-2pc/README.md

  3. Add some test data to `account-service` and `product-service`
  4. Send order creation request to `order-service` for testing the flow.

 ## Architecture

- In this microservice-based architecture `discovery-server` plays an important role for registering and retrieving the service instances from a centralize location.
+ In this microservice-based architecture design, `discovery-server` plays an important role for registering and retrieving the service instances from a centralize location.

  The `transaction-server` is responsible for maintaining transaction status for multiple services for a given transactionId.